The best creators don't just have followers — they have a thriving online community.

 It doesn't matter what kind of creator you are.
-Whether you're sharing your daily fits, building a brand, coaching the next gen of entrepreneurs or just vibing online, community is everything.
+Whether you're sharing your daily fits, building a brand, coaching the next gen of entrepreneurs or selling digital products, community is everything.
 Community is the thing that helps you grow, stay relevant, and connect with the right people.

-• What an online community platform is and what types of communities there are,
+- What an online community platform actually is (and the different types out there)

 What is an online community platform?

-Traditionally, communities have been physical spaces like places of worship, libraries, book clubs and community gardens.
+Traditionally, communities have existed in physical spaces like places of worship, libraries, book clubs and community gardens.

-Then in the 90s and early 00s we had the first widespread online communities with chatrooms and forums.
+That changed in the 90s and early 00s with the first widespread online communities, chatrooms and forums.

 Different types of community platforms